Post-traumatic stress disorder, often referred to as PTSD, is more common than you may realize.

 In 2017, the news of a bombing at an Ariana Grande concert in Manchester, UK, spread across the globe.
 The horrific event took the lives of 22 concert-goers and left Grande with PTSD.

-She revealed that she sought help after a brain scan showed her physical effects of PTSD.
+She opened up about her struggles and revealed that she sought help after a brain scan showed her physical effects of PTSD.
 Like Gaga, Ariana Grade attended therapy, and has often said it saved her life.

 3. Mick Jagger

-Sir Mick Jagger, the legendary member of The Rolling Stones, developed PTSD following the sudden death of his partner.
+Sir Mick Jagger, the famous singer of the band The Rolling Stones, developed PTSD as a result of the sudden death of his partner.
 His girlfriend, L’Wren Scott, committed suicide, leaving Jagger deeply distraught.

 He was diagnosed with PTSD and advised to take time off work to deal with the trauma.